hnikolov/pihdf_doc/details/dir_struct.md

 Generated directory structure
 =============================

-The .json file above is sufficient to create a structured design in `pyhdf`:
+The .json file above is sufficient to create a structured design in `pihdf`:

 ```.bash
 $ module hs_example new